SamDuffield/bmm/paper.md

 along edges within a graph.

-We assume that the graph is stored as a NetworkX [@Hagberg2008] object (which can easily be achieved for a given region using `OSMnx` [@Boeing2017]) and that the polyline is stored as an array or list of two-dimensional coordinates in the same coordinate system as the graph.
+We assume that the graph is stored as a NetworkX [@Hagberg2008] object (which can easily be achieved for a given region using `osmnx` [@Boeing2017]) and that the polyline is stored as an array or list of two-dimensional coordinates in the same coordinate system as the graph.
 A common choice for coordinate system is UTM (Universal Transverse Mercator) which as a square coordinate system (with unit metres) is less cumbersome than the spherical longitude-latitude coordinates system (with unit degrees). `bmm` can convert